cap-js/docs/java/query-execution.md

 entity Orders as select from bookshop.Order inner join bookshop.OrderHeader on Order.header.ID = OrderHeader.ID { Order.ID, Order.items, OrderHeader.status };
 ```

-## Concurreny Control
+## Concurrency Control

-Concurreny control allows to protect your data against unexpected concurrent changes.
+ConcuConcurrencyrreny control allows to protect your data against unexpected concurrent changes.

-### Optimistic Concurreny Control {#optimistic}
+### Optimistic Concurrency Control {#optimistic}

 Use _optimistic_ concurrency control to detect concurrent modification of data _across requests_.
-The implementation relies on a version value - the _ETag_, which changes whenever an entity instance is updated.
+The implementation relies on a _version_ value - the _ETag_, which changes whenever an entity instance is updated.
 Typically, the ETag value is stored in an element of the versioned entity.

 #### Optimistic Concurrency Control in OData

-In the [OData protocol](../guides/providing-services#etag), the implementation relies on ETags.
+In the [OData protocol](../guides/providing-services#etag), the implementation relies on `ETags` and `If-Match` headers in the HTTP request.

 The `@odata.etag` annotation indicates to the OData protocol adapter that the value of an annotated element should be [used as the ETag for conflict detection](../guides/providing-services#etag):